logo

 These refiners are happy with the new technology they are applying.
 It opened the door to more technology options and increased their FCC margins.

-Albemarle recognises the importance of catalyst testing.
+Ketjen recognises the importance of catalyst testing.
 Catalyst testing is an essential tool to develop new catalysts with innovative ingredients or a novel assembly technology and which brings the performance that refiners are seeking.
 Catalyst testing is obviously very important for those refiners that choose to select their catalyst by testing.
-At Albemarle we realise that catalyst testing has its benefits.
+At Ketjen we realise that catalyst testing has its benefits.
 The results we get in testing are not identical to the changes obtained in the unit.
 All test data need to be corrected and translated.
 When a new catalyst technology has been used, a post evaluation is required for further refinement of the correction and translation model.

 Commercial case